rogueLogical/MealPlan/README.md

 "editor.defaultFormatter": "esbenp.prettier-vscode"
 ```

+## Testing

+This project maintains test coverage to ensure application stability, utilizing modern testing frameworks tailored to both the frontend and backend architectures.

+### Backend (Node.js/Express)

+The backend API utilizes **Jest** and **Supertest** for isolated database unit testing and route integration testing.

+- Run backend tests: `npx --prefix server npm run test`

+### Frontend (Angular)

+The client utilizes **Vitest** for blazing-fast, Vite-native component testing, isolating UI logic from injected services via strict mock boundaries.

+- Run frontend tests: `npx --prefix client npm run test`

+## Documentation & Architecture

+Comprehensive documentation regarding the system architecture and API contracts is maintained within the repository.

+- **API Documentation:** View the complete endpoint specifications, payload requirements, and authorization rules in `/docs/api/endpoints.md`.
+- **Architecture Decision Records (ADRs):** Major architectural choices—such as our Soft-Delete data retention model, Centralized Reactive Auth State, and the Multi-Phase Macro Balancing Algorithm—are documented in the `/docs/adr/` directory.
+Review these records to understand the context and reasoning behind the codebase structure.

 ## The Ingredient Database Pipeline

 Our ingredient database is seeded using a custom, fault-tolerant, two-step pipeline that combines mathematical precision from the USDA with semantic intelligence from AI.

 This solution generates the ingredient seed file located at `/server/data/ingredient_foundation_seed.json`.
 Which is then used when the server first boots up to pre-load the ingredients database table with the ingredients contained within.
 (You can add more ingredients to that manually if you want them to also be included in the initial database)

-To completely rebuild the local database, run these scripts in order from within the /server directory:
+To completely rebuild the local database, run these scripts in order from within the `/server` directory:

 ### 1. The Mathematical Parser (`npm run seed:parse`)